eGroupTeam/frontend-templates/egroup-starter/README.md

 For more information, please refer to:

-- [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.
-- [User Guide](https://create-react-app.dev) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://nextjs.org/docs/getting-started) – How to develop apps bootstrapped with NextJs.

 ## Https develop server